node-red/node-red-nodes/README.md

 **79-sensorTag** - Reads data from the Ti BLE SensorTag device.

+**100-heatmiser-in** - Writes settings for temperature and frost protection to Heatmiser thermostats.

+**101-heatmiser-out** - Reads settings from Heatmiser thermostats at a polling interval.

 **101-scanBLE** - Scans for a particular Bluetooth Low Energy (BLE) device.

 ### IO